Lightstreamer/Lightstreamer-example-AMFHelloWorld-adapter-java/README.md

 This project, of the "Hello World with Lightstreamer" series, will focus on a new feature that was [released](http://cometdaily.com/2010/02/22/lightstreamer-36-released/) with [Lightstreamer Server](http://www.lightstreamer.com/download.htm) since version 3.6: <b>Action Message Format (AMF)</b> support for Flex applications.

+## Details
+As example of a client using this adapter, you may refer to the ["Hello World" Tutorial - Flex (AMF) Client](https://github.com/Weswit/Lightstreamer-example-AMFHelloWorld-client-flex).

 First, a quick recap of the previous installments:

 - "Hello World" with Lightstreamer: An introduction to Lightstreamer's data model, [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript), and [Lightstreamer - "Hello World" Tutorial - Java Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java).